JosePineiro/WebP-wrapper/README.md

 Exposes Simple Decoding API, Simple Encoding API, Advanced Encoding API (with stadistis of compresion), Get version library and WebPGetFeatures (info of any WebP file).
 In the future I´ll update for expose Advanced Decoding API.

 The wapper are in safe managed code in one class.
-No need external dll except libwebp.dll (included).
-The wapper work in 32 and 64 bit system if you swith to the apropiate library.
+No need external dll except libwebp_x32.dll and libwebp_x64.dll (included).
+The wapper can compile in 32, 64 bit and ANY (auto swith to the apropiate library).
+Updated to WebP v6.0

 The code are full comented and include simple example for using the wapper.